PhilipMay/May.la/source/linux/ubuntu.md

 experiments with docker or other stuff.

 ### Basic installation
 - download a server version of Ubuntu
 - the current LTS version might be a good idea
 - do normal installation

 ### Install XFCE
 To be able to copy and paste to and from the guest system you need a desktop environment like XFCE.
 XFCE is small compared to GNOME and the minimal installation does not contain LibreOffice and other stuff you do not need.
-- install `tasksel`: `sudo apt install tasksel`
+- install tasksel: `sudo apt install tasksel`
-- execute `tasksel`: `sudo tasksel`
+- execute tasksel: `sudo tasksel`
 - select `Xubuntu minimal installation`
 - press tabulatur and select `Ok` with return key
 - reboot